theopn/leetcode/README.md

     1. build a trie that keeps track of the number of visits per each node during insertion
     2. walk the trie again with each word
     3. accumulate the number of visits, which is the total prefix scores
+- **1233.
+Remove Sub-Folders from the Filesystem** (Medium, 2024-10-25 Daily Q):
+    1. Build a Trie, treating each components in the `f in folder` as a single character (`f.split(”/”)`)
+    2. Make a method `isSubfolder` in the Trie class, which is a modified search method that returns false `if node.end and i > length of the components in the current folder`
+    3. Add `f in folder` that passes `isSubfolder` test to the non-subfolder list

 ## Queue